Eurovision 2023: Grand final kicks off in Liverpool – DW – 05/13/2023

 26 countries to outdo each other

-The six others are the "Big Five" — France, Germany, Italy, Spain and the UK — as they are the top financial contributors to the contest and advance to the finals directly.
+The six others are the "Big Five" — France, Germany, Italy, Spain and the UK — that are the top financial contributors to the contest and advance to the finals directly.

 Ukraine, as last year's winner, qualifies for the finals automatically too.
 UK organizers have vowed to make it a celebration of Ukrainian spirit and culture.